-You are the Teacher of Israel and you do not know these things?
+You are the Teacher of Israel and you do not (already) know these things?
 John 3:10

 Organizational or club membership does not constitute Spirit birth.
+Striving to keep the Law does not constitute Spirit birth.
 A lifetime of religious service does not constitute Spirit birth.
 Being baptized does not constitute Spirit birth.
-Changing your mind does not constitute Spirit birth.
+Changing your mind or heart does not constitute Spirit birth.
 Becoming a Christian does not constitute Spirit birth.

 - Question: What is Spirit birth?

 - Hint: Being born again, born of sprit, is not figurative speech.

 - Answer: The Spirit breathes where He will – The seed of God is birthed within.